sparkflows/sparkflows-docs/docs/rest-api/rest-api-python/python-token.rst

 Get Processor Count
 --------------------

-The below code in Python invokes the Fire Insights REST API to calculate the number of processor list available in the Fire Insight.
+The below code in Python invokes the Fire Insights REST API to calculate the number of processors available in Fire Insights.

   ::